talos-rit/project_documentation/pm/pm-2025/2025_11_06/4up.md

 * Operator's PR merged
 * Web camera mount completed
 * Video script made and reserved ingle auditorium
+* Declined possibility of recruiting additional member

 ## Risks:

-* Possible refactoring needed post milestone 1 for both commander and operator
+* Possible refactoring needed **post** milestone 1 for both commander and operator

 ## Plans:

 * Getting ready and integrate whole system for demo
+* Getting script done for end of the semester video
+* Getting presentation also done with the end of semester

 ## Needs:

 * Response email from maker faire
-* Planned shots in a lecture hall like environment
+* Planning of shots in a lecture hall like environment